 Any artist, performer, entertainer, producer, or designer may apply for a full-time position if they meet the criteria for the visa.
 The O-1 visa is the perfect visa for visual and performing artists, designers and consultants who are typically self-employed.
-Such individuals do not usually have full-time permanent positions but rather work for multiple employers on short or long term projects or ongoing temporary assignments.
+Such individuals do not usually have full-time permanent positions but rather work for multiple employers on short or long-term projects or ongoing temporary assignments.

 The regulations provide that such individuals may use the services of a US agent and do not require a full-time permanent position or employer.
 Rather, they may have an agent sponsor them.
-Our office is able to provide agents for the limited purpose of filing the O-1 visa.
+Our office is able to provide agents for the limited purpose of filing an O-1 visa.

 The O-1 visa is granted for a maximum period of three years.
-After that, the alien may apply for annual extensions or may apply for a new three year visa.
+After that, the alien may apply for annual extensions, or may apply for a new three year visa.

 - The Arts